-- (1) The permit number;

-- (2) The date of cessation of production;

-- (3) Evidence that shows mineral reserves remain;

-- (4) Reasons for nonproduction; - (5) A plan for the resumption of mining activities; - (6) Measures to be taken to comply with the concurrent reclamation requirements of chapter 74:29:08; - (7) Measures to be taken to maintain the site and limit access during the period of temporary cessation as required by § 74:29:09:03; - (8) A statement concerning the existing condition of the affected land and reclamation activities which have already been completed; and - (9) Proof of consultation with the surface landowner if different from the mineral owner.
+(1) The permit number; (2) The date of cessation of production; (3) Evidence that shows mineral reserves remain; (4) Reasons for nonproduction; (5) A plan for the resumption of mining activities; (6) Measures to be taken to comply with the concurrent reclamation requirements of chapter 74:29:08; (7) Measures to be taken to maintain the site and limit access during the period of temporary cessation as required by § 74:29:09:03; (8) A statement concerning the existing condition of the affected land and reclamation activities which have already been completed; and (9) Proof of consultation with the surface landowner if different from the mineral owner.
+Source: 14 SDR 111, effective March 3, 1988.
 General Authority: SDCL 45-6B-81.
 Law Implemented: SDCL 45-6B-3(6).

-- 74:29:09:03.
+74:29:09:03.
 Site maintenance and other activities required.
-All mining operations which enter a state of temporary cessation must conduct site maintenance and other activities in accordance with the approved mining permit and conditions or, if not specified in the permit, with the following, as applicable: - (1) Inspect quarterly and maintain all erosion, sedimentation, and drainage controls and areas that have undergone reclamation or revegetation; - (2) Install locking gates, fences, and warning signs to limit access to the site; - (3) Periodically remove or dispose of trash and other waste that accumulates during the period of temporary cessation; - (4) Inspect for and destroy noxious weed infestations in accordance with the approved noxious weed control plan in the permit; - (5) Remove, store, or dispose in an approved manner all chemicals, process solutions, petroleum products, and explosives; - (6) Inspect all containment liner systems for damage, take measures to prevent further damage, and immediately repair any damage discovered; - (7) Remove runoff water from process ponds as necessary to prevent damage or overflow; - (8) Maintain fire protection; - (9) Provide equipment, tools, and power to conduct maintenance activities; - (10) Check and maintain all motorized components of the processing system; - (11) Perform site, surface water, and groundwater monitoring required by the mine permit; and - (12) Perform any other activities required to minimize environmental damage during the period of temporary cessation and to maintain the operation in working order.
+All mining operations which enter a state of temporary cessation must conduct site maintenance and other activities in accordance with the approved mining permit and conditions or, if not specified in the permit, with the following, as applicable: (1) Inspect quarterly and maintain all erosion, sedimentation, and drainage controls and areas that have undergone reclamation or revegetation; (2) Install locking gates, fences, and warning signs to limit access to the site; (3) Periodically remove or dispose of trash and other waste that accumulates during the period of temporary cessation; (4) Inspect for and destroy noxious weed infestations in accordance with the approved noxious weed control plan in the permit;

-Law Implemented: SDCL 45-6B-3(6), 45-6B-37, 45-6B-38, 45-6B-39, 45-6B-40, 45-6B-41, 45-6B-42, 45-6B-43.
+(5) Remove, store, or dispose in an approved manner all chemicals, process solutions, petroleum products, and explosives;

+(6) Inspect all containment liner systems for damage, take measures to prevent further damage, and immediately repair any damage discovered; (7) Remove runoff water from process ponds as necessary to prevent damage or overflow; (8) Maintain fire protection; (9) Provide equipment, tools, and power to conduct maintenance activities; (10) Check and maintain all motorized components of the processing system; (11) Perform site, surface water, and groundwater monitoring required by the mine permit; and (12) Perform any other activities required to minimize environmental damage during the period of temporary cessation and to maintain the operation in working order.
+Source: 14 SDR 111, effective March 3, 1988.
+General Authority: SDCL 45-6B-81.
+Law Implemented: SDCL 45-6B-3(6) , 45-6B-37 , 45-6B-38 , 45-6B-39 , 45-6B-40 , 45-6B-41 , 45-6B-42 , 45-6B-43 .
 74:29:09:04.
 Departmental review of notice.
 The department shall review the notice of temporary cessation and may conduct an inspection of the affected land.
 The department shall notify the operator within 30 days after submission that the notice is complete or that the notice requires additional information.
+Source: 14 SDR 111, effective March 3, 1988.
 General Authority: SDCL 45-6B-81.
 Law Implemented: SDCL 45-6B-3(6).

 74:29:09:05.
 Agency review.
-Within 10 days after the receipt of a notice of temporary cessation or of any information supplementing the notice, the department shall send a copy of the notice or additional information to the departments of game, fish and parks and agriculture and to the county commission and local conservation district in the affected county.
+Within 10 days after the receipt of a notice of temporary cessation or of any information supplementing the notice, the department shall send a copy of the notice or additional information to the department of game, fish and parks and to the county commission and local conservation district in the affected county.
 The agencies shall have 30 days from the date of receipt in which to file written comments for consideration by the board.
 The failure of an agency to respond within 30 days constitutes its approval of the temporary notice of cessation.